fortefairy/dorian-explorer/_essay/00-01-the-preface.md

 There is no such thing as a moral or an immoral book.
 Books are well written, or badly written.
 That is all.

-The nineteenth century dislike of realism is the rage of Caliban{% include essay/feature/aside.html text="Caliban, from William Shakespeare's The Tempest is a complicated figure." %} seeing his own face in a glass.
+The nineteenth century dislike of realism is the rage of Caliban seeing his own face in a glass.{% include essay/feature/aside.html text="Caliban, from William Shakespeare's The Tempest is a complicated figure.
+Half man and half monster and son of a sea witch, he is tricked by the wizard, Prospero, into servitude.
+Some Shakespearean scholars view Caliban as a symbol of the indigenous populations exploited by European colonizers.
+He is used as a foil against the other servant character in the story, Ariel, a willing servant of Prospero.
+Unlike Ariel, Caliban attempts to rebel.
+The notion of Caliban's rage in response to seeing his reflection can be viewed as a statement on our own discomfort with our flaws both as people and as a society.
+However, in the next sentence, we see a troubling of this notion, there is rage and frustration in both being recognized and unseen." %}

 The nineteenth century dislike of romanticism is the rage of Caliban not seeing his own face in a glass.
 The moral life of man forms part of the subject-matter